 To do that, you will have to make sure Facebook and Facebook Messenger don’t have access to your address book on your iOS devices.
 To do that, take these precautions:

-The first think you should do is keep Facebook from having access to your Contacts.
+The first thing you should do is keep Facebook from having access to your Contacts.
 You can do that by following these steps:

-Now, neither Facebook or Facebook Messenger can update their databases with your address book information.
-As a result, those “Other” friends that always appeared in your Facebook Messenger sidebar on the desktop website or in the mobile app will be no more.
+Now, neither Facebook nor Facebook Messenger can update their databases with your address book information.
+As a result, those “Other” friends that always appeared in your Facebook Messenger sidebar on the desktop website or in the mobile app will be no more visible.

 Were you successful in hiding the unwanted people from your Facebook Messenger experience?
 Share in the comments!